lazaratan/lazaratan.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---

-I am a Ph.D.
-Candidate at the <a href='https://www.utoronto.ca/'>University of Toronto</a> in <a href='https://www.ece.utoronto.ca/'>The Department of Electrical & Computer Engineering</a> and a student researcher at the <a href='https://vectorinstitute.ai/'>Vector Institute</a>.
 I am a member of the <a href='https://psi.toronto.edu/'>Probabilistic and Statistical Inference Group</a> supervised by <a href='https://psi.toronto.edu/~frey/'>Brendan Frey</a> and co-supervised by <a href='https://wanglab.ai/people.html'>Bo Wang</a>.
+Previously, I was a machine learning research intern at <a href='https://www.recursion.com/'>Recursion Pharmaceuticals</a> / <a href='https://www.valencelabs.com/'>Valence Labs</a> and a research intern at <a href='https://mila.quebec/en/'>MILA</a>.

+My research focusses on decoding the causal dynamics of cells.
+I am interested in deep learning, generative modelling, dynamic systems, structure learning & causal discovery, computational biology, and drug discovery.